Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 This paper introduces a \proglang{Julia} package called \pkg{Moonshine} implementing inference of sample-consistent ancestral recombination graphs.
 The approach is sequential, as it is based on iterative modification of the ARG.
 A sequence of operations are applied to a coalescent tree to ultimately make it consistent with a sample of haplotypes.
 The main advantage over back-in-time approaches is the possibility it offers users to specify various levels of approximation when generating ARGs.
 The available spectrum ranges from \emph{exact} simulation without any Markov assumption to first-order approximation \textit{à la} SMC.
-The end result of the sampling routine is independent of approximation level.
-The whole graph, as well as meta-data such as vertex latitudes, associated haplotypes, and intervals of ancestrality for edges, is available to users for subsequent analysis.
+In any case, the object resulting from the ARG construction routine is the same, regardless of the level of approximation.
+It contains the whole graph, as well as meta-data such as vertex latitudes (number of generations from the sample), associated haplotypes, and intervals of ancestrality for edges, all available to users for subsequent analysis.
 In fact, \pkg{Moonshine} is designed for easy integration into data analysis workflows.
-In addition, it is possible to use it solely for inferring a set of ancestries consistent with a given sample of genetic sequences.
-From that point of view, the software it is most similar to is probably \pkg{SC-sample}.
-That being said, both packages differ in many respects.
-At first sight, the most obvious difference is that \pkg{SC-sample} is a \proglang{C++} standalone software while \pkg{Moonshine} is a \proglang{Julia} package.
-The latter is much more flexible.
-A run of \pkg{SC-sample} results in a text file containing sequences of Newick-formated trees representing an ARG which may or may not be easily integrated into an existing pipeline.
-In contrast, thanks to \proglang{Julia}'s just-in-time compilation, \pkg{Moonshine} can be used interactively without sacrificing performance.
+In addition, it is possible to use it for inferring a set of ancestries consistent with a given sample of genetic sequences.
+It can be used interactively without sacrificing performance, thanks to \proglang{Julia}'s just-in-time compilation.
 It is also fully integrated with \proglang{Julia}'s ecosystem of graph theoretical packages.
-Another noteworthy difference is at the algorithmic level. \pkg{SC-sample} is a modified version of \pkg{SC} which is itself a modified version of \pkg{MaCS}.
-Although all sequential algorithms are based on the same idea and, consequently, share many similarities, \pkg{Moonshine} implements its own original algorithm.
+Although all sequential procedures are based on the same idea and, consequently, share many similarities, \pkg{Moonshine} implements its own original algorithm.
 Furthermore, since it is created with statistical inference in mind, \pkg{Moonshine} treats ARGs as random graphs.
 It is straightforward to evaluate ARG-related functions such as probability densities for the ARGs themselves or other random variables, such as phenotypes, conditional on an ARG.
 Implementation of custom functionalities is facilitated by a coherent type hierarchy and thorough documentation of abstract types and interfaces, making the extension of the package's various components as easy as possible.
 Finally, interoperability with \pkg{tskit} \citep{Kelleher2016, Wong2024} streamlines data management.
-Integration with the popular genomics package is still a work in progress, but creating samples directly from \pkg{tskit} objects is supported.
-A convenience constructor for generating random samples from a simple genetic model using \pkg{msprime} \citep{Baumdicker2021} is provided.
+Generating random samples directly from \pkg{tskit} objects is supported, and a convenience constructor for obtaining a sample from a simple genetic model using \pkg{msprime} \citep{Baumdicker2021} is provided.
 This is transparent to the end user, thanks to \pkg{Moonshine} being packaged with its own distribution of \pkg{msprime}.
+Additionally, the ARGs produced by \pkg{Moonshine} can be converted into \code{TreeSequence}s with a single function call.
+Conversely, \pkg{Moonshine} can be installed and used entirely from \proglang{Python} via the packages \pkg{JuliaPkg} and \pkg{JuliaCall}, respectively.